This crisis and its repercussions are the stories that go down in history.

 You can learn more about the financing options from SBA here.

 In times like these, where many of us are experiencing feelings of helplessness and an overall loss of control, it is important to remember that knowledge is power.
-Staying informed and up-to-date allows you to reclaim certainty about your business, the PT profession, and your life.
+Staying informed and up-to-date allows you to reclaim certainty about your business, the physical therapy profession, and your life.

 We are in this and will get through it, together.